MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 ### Setup SessionController tests

-Again, we'll take on a few steps at a time here.
-I'm going to assume you're now somehat familiar with the OAuth 2.0 process.
-Here're a few important things to remember:
+Again, we'll take on a few steps at a time.
+I'm going to assume you're now somewhat familiar with the OAuth 2.0 process.
+Here are a few important things to remember:

   * We provided Google with the callback URL `/auth/google_oauth2/callback`.
-After our users sign-in with Google they will be redirected to this path and OmniAuth will takeover and do it's [magic (see the magic in action in this post).]({% post_url 2015-01-2-omniauth-under-the-hood %}).
+After our users sign-in with Google they will be redirected to this path and OmniAuth will takeover and do it's [magic (see the magic in action in this post)]({% post_url 2015-01-2-omniauth-under-the-hood %}).
   * Upon completion, OmniAuth will populate our `request.env['omniauth.auth']` object with the user's information.
-In our functional controller tests, we can simulate these parameters by populating the `@request.env['omniauth.auth']` instance variable
+In our functional controller tests we can simulate these parameters by populating the `@request.env['omniauth.auth']` instance variable
   * We're not going to test the entire OmniAuth process.
 OmniAuth is a well tested project, we're going to forego the OAuth2.0 handshake and parachute in at the end by populating the `request.env['omniauth.auth']` hash as OmniAuth would upon completion.

 Let's go ahead and test that our application:

   1. Passes control of the root url ("/") to the "sessions#index" action
-  2. Throws an exception if the "sessions#create" action is called without a `request.env['omniauth.auth']` defined
+  2. Throws an exception if the "sessions#create" action is called without a `request.env['omniauth.auth']` object defined
-  3. Creates a new user if `request.env['omniauth.auth']` if defined AND that user doesn't yet exist
+  3. Creates a new user if `request.env['omniauth.auth']` is defined AND that user does not yet exist
-  4. Returns an existing user if `request.env['omniauth.auth']` if defined AND that user does exist
+  4. Returns an existing user if `request.env['omniauth.auth']` is defined AND that user does exist
-  5. Updates the Access Token if an existing user signs-in
-  6. Sets a session variable, `session['current_user_id']` if a user signs-in or is created (we'll later use this to quickly retrieve users)
+  5. Sets a session variable, `session['current_user_id']` if a user signs-in or is created (we'll later use this to quickly retrieve users)
-  7. Destroys the user's session (by setting `session['current_user_id']`) to `nil` and redirects the user to our `root_path` upon clicking `sign-out`
+  6. Destroys the user's session (by setting `session['current_user_id']`) to `nil` and redirects the user to our `root_path` upon clicking `sign-out`
-  8. Redirects to root_url after completion of `create` and `destroy` actions
+  7. Redirects to root_path after completion of `create` and `destroy` actions

 Those are quite a few tests.
 To help us out we'll add a few fixtures in our `test/fixtures/users.yml` file and then our tests in `test/controllers/sessions_controller_test.rb`.
-Feel free to copy and paste the code below:
+Feel free to replace the contents of this file with code below:

 {% highlight yaml %}
 # test/fixtures/users.yml